dynamsoft-docs/license-server-docs/selfhosting/index.md

 ## Set Up LTS

-To track the license yourself, you first need to install the License Tracking Server (LTS).
+To track the license yourself, you first need to install the Dynamsoft License Server (LTS).
 Please read one of the following guides

 * [Set up LTS on Windows]({{site.selfhosting}}ltsonwindows.html)
 * [Set up LTS on Linux]({{site.selfhosting}}ltsonlinux.html)